 In fact, while the majority of the park’s 3.4 million acres are protected, close to 1,000 miles of both dirt and paved roads are open for exploring.
 Set out to the Modoc Mine or travel to the Charcoal Kilns in Wildrose Canyon for the ultimate Death Valley National Park adventure.

 When visiting this park, be sure to check the current conditions.
 Throughout the summer months, a trip to Death Valley can be potentially dangerous, so plan accordingly.
+Make sure to also prepare your truck before going on an adventure and remember to only install original off-road parts for your Ford, Jeep, or Toyota and you are good to go.

 3. Black Hills National Forest, South Dakota